vincentlaguna/learn-c-cpp/README.md

 - Nesting a struct inside a union
 - Using Goto and set jump instructions
 - String literals and string constants
+- Inputting strings with whitespace using scan set
 -

 What I have learned in C++: